Indrazar/auth-sessions-example/README.md

 ### Setup Troubleshooting on Windows

 Since axum-server now uses Amazon's AWS crytpographic libraries you may need to install the standalone LLVM complier if you get weird clang errors.
 [Amazon's Guide is here](https://aws.github.io/aws-lc-rs/requirements/windows).
-With LLVM installed set your environment variable to LLVM's bin directory.
+With LLVM installed set your `LIBCLANG_PATH` environment variable to LLVM's bin directory.

 The default is here:
 ```